semanticdata/barebones/README.md

-# No Longer Barebones - Blog
+# No Longer Barebones - My Current Blog

 This project is based on Barebones (Astro) and currently holds a copy of my blog.